rstudio/bookdown/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: "Open an issue in this repo"
-about: Give us feedback about your issues or unclear documentation
+name: "Bug report"
+about: Report an error or unexpected behavior you saw while using this package
 title: ''
 labels: ''
 assignees: ''
 ---

 <!--
-Welcome to the blogdown GitHub repo !
+Welcome to the bookdown GitHub repo !

-We are always welcome to hear feedback from our users.
+We are always happy to hear feedback from our users.

 To file a _bug report_, please follow these instructions carefully: <https://yihui.org/issue/#bug-reports>

 Also, please complete and keep the checklist below in your issue.
 This helps you know what to check for opening a good issue report.
 It also helps know that you've have done the common steps that can solve your potential issue.

+At last, if you have posted the same issue elsewhere, please mentioned it (with a link to the other issue).

 ## Checklist